 The Youth Are Here!
 Youth Rising Up Chalking Event

-Milwaukee Police Department District 5 2920 Vel R. Phillips Ave, Milwaukee, Wisconsin 53212

-Members of the student led group, Youth Rising Up, will be hosting a chalking event in front of District 5 police department.
+Members of the student led group, Youth Rising Up, will be hosting a chalking event in front of City Hall after the march from the Milwaukee Domes.
 Some chalk will be available but you are welcome to bring some to support the cause!

 Student demands are as follows: